StormieVN/MonsterHunterPortable3rdHDRemake/README.md

 	- Fixed the odd light glow that can be seen in *Guild Hall's lanterns/Personal home oven's light*.
 New version should be smoother and lighter in file-size.
 	- Fixed weird shadow in *Personal home*, turning it from white into a smooth dark gradient, which also eliminates the blocky pixelated shadow in vanilla.
 	- Fixed some of the hashes so that the game would properly load in the upscaled textures (some monsters didn't get their upscaled texture applied).
 However, due to the nature of hashes and updates, some textures might still be ignored and require further checking.
+	- Optimized both the resolution and size of original files.

 3. Optional files:
-	- Xbox One / Dualshock 4 layout for controller buttons.
+	- Xbox One layout for controller buttons. (**Default: Dualshock 4 layout**)
-	- Sharpness bar with flat style (*MHW*) or chipped style (*MHP3rd*) at Orange/Red sharpness.
+	- Sharpness bar with flat style (*MHW*) or chipped style (*MHP3rd*) at Orange/Red sharpness. (**Default: chipped style**)
-	- Loading screen with / without decorative frames.
+	- Loading screen with / without decorative frames. (**Default: with frames**)
-	- Quest icon with plain / decorative style.
+	- Quest icon with plain / decorative style. (**Default: plain style**)
 	- Optional high performance pack for weak PC / phone users.
-Files are smaller and lighter while still retaining most of its detail.
-	(Texture size will be around **256x256** and lower)
+Files are smaller and lighter while still retaining most of its detail (Texture size will be around **256x256** and lower).

 As usual, if you do not like any aspect of the texture pack, you can manually disable them specifically.
-The game will revert it to vanilla texture.
+The game will revert them back to vanilla textures.

 ## Requirements:
-- PPSSPP 1.3 or later (PPSSPP version with texture replacement function)
+- PPSSPP 1.11.3 or later.
+Alternatively, a PPSSPP version with **texture replacement function** is the minimum requirement.
 - Playable Monster Hunter Portable 3rd HD (NPJB40001)
 - Optional: V5.0 translation patch
 Note, the textures were made using the V5.0 Translation patch applied.
 Your mileage may vary if you do not apply said patch before trying to run these textures.